|

 The main certification you want to find in sustainably sourced wood is the FSC (Forest Stewardship Council) certification.

-But we just didn’t find any…leading us to believe Ashley Furniture doesn’t source their wood sustainably or it contains toxic treatments or both…
+But we just didn’t find any…leading us to believe Ashley Furniture doesn’t source their wood sustainably or it contains unsafe treatments or both…

 But don’t just take my word for it, let’s dig into materials used in two examples of their best-selling products.